spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-custom-ca.md

 - Palette account with Tenant Admin access.

-- For an SSO provider to work correctly with Palette, you must enable HTTPS and configure TLS.
+- For SSO to work correctly with Palette, you must enable HTTPS and configure TLS in your identity provider.

 - Existing SSO configuration with an SSO provider supported in Palette.
 Refer to [SAML and OIDC SSO Setup](saml-sso.md) for links to provider-specific guides.